oyerindedaniel/clipper/README.md

 # Personal Twitch Clipper

-This application is designed for personal use to clip and edit moments from Twitch streams.
-It allows users to capture, trim, add text overlays, and audio tracks to their clips, providing a simple solution for creating personalized content.
+This application is designed for personal use to clip.

+## Disclaimer

+This project is not affiliated with, endorsed by, or in any way officially connected with Twitch, Inc. or any of its subsidiaries or its affiliates.